 The Most Portable Die-Cutting Machine

 If you are a traveling crafter, the Cricut Joy would make a great sidekick.
-This little mini-maker is a perfect portable option for crafters who need something for small-scale projects.
+This little mini-maker is a perfectly portable option for crafters who need something for small-scale projects.
 The Circuit Joy is less than 9 inches long, weighs only 3.9 pounds, and you can cut a single image up to 4.5 inches by 4 feet.
 It's easy to stow away in a craft room drawer or load up in a tote bag to bring to your favorite crafting event.
 Connect your phone or computer wirelessly to it through Bluetooth.
 Since it's so lightweight and convenient, it can be easily carried to kids' parties and it's so simple to use, even kids can create successful projects.